 Explore the fascinating Wadi Hammamat

-In Ancient Egypt, Wadi Hammamat was home to a number of major quarries and served as the trade route to the Silk Road, leading to Asia, Arabia and Africa.
-The carvings and graffiti of the region date from before the earliest Egyptian dynasties, through to the era of the Roman and Byzantine Empires, offering an intriguing insight into the rich history of this region.
+In ancient Egypt, Wadi Hammamat was home to a number of major quarries and served as the trade route to the Silk Road, leading to Asia, Arabia and Africa.
+The carvings and graffiti of the region date from before the earliest Egyptian dynasties to the era of the Roman and Byzantine Empires, offering an intriguing insight into the rich history of this region.

 Stay in the Radisson Blu Resort, El Quseir, when visiting Wadi Hammamat

-After taking a journey through Ancient Egypt at the Wadi Hammamat, guests at the Radisson Blu Resort, El Quseir, can relax in the upscale comfort of the hotel’s rejuvenation centre and spa.
-All tastes are catered for at this Red Sea hotel, with an onsite diving centre, two swimming pools and eight international restaurants and bars.
+After taking a journey through ancient Egypt at the Wadi Hammamat, guests at the Radisson Blu Resort, El Quseir, can relax in the upscale comfort of the hotel’s rejuvenation center and spa.
+All tastes are catered for at this Red Sea hotel, with an onsite diving center, 2 swimming pools and 8 international restaurants and bars.